A category of quantum posets: Cocompleteness

 Hence, it follows by Lemma \ref{lem:coproduct order} that $S\circ G\leq S\circ F$, i.e., $F\sqsubseteq G$. \end{proof}

 Next, we aim to show that $\qPOS$ is cocomplete.
 Since we have already shown that it has all coproducts, it is sufficient to show that is has coequalizers.
-Since it is difficult to give an explicit description of coequalizers in $\cat{qSet}$, we choose to follow a more abstract route for which we recall that a category is \emph{wellpowered} if the subobjects of any object form a set, \emph{co-wellpowered} if the quotient objects of any object form a set, and \emph{extremally co-wellpowered} if those quotient objects that are represented by extremal epimorphisms form a set.
+But it is difficult to give an explicit description of coequalizers in $\cat{qSet}$, so we choose instead to follow a more abstract route: recall that a category is \emph{well-powered} if the subobjects of any object form a set, \emph{co-well powered} if the quotient objects of any object form a set, and \emph{extremally co-well powered} if those quotient objects that are represented by extremal epimorphisms form a set.
 Here, we recall that an epimorphism $E$ is said to be \emph{extremal} if $E=M\circ F$ for some monomorphism $M$ implies that $M$ is an isomorphism.
 For us, the importance of these concepts is that any category that is complete, well-powered and extremally co-well powered has all coequalizers.
 This theorem is originally proven in \cite[Theorem 5.11]{Nakagawa}, but also stated in \cite{AdamekHerrlichStrecker} as Exercise 12J.